 Primary care is the first point of contact for many patients for both clinical and mentalhealth, and therefore is the center of patients' experiences with health care.
 As a result, primary care is best positioned to coordinate care within and across settings and among physicians and other clinicians.
 Primary care medical homes work closely with patients' other health care providers to coordinate and manage care transitions, referrals, and information exchange.

 The functions of a medical home depend on the support of enhanced and prospective accountable payments, continuous quality improvement driven by data, and optimal use of health information technology.
-(May Board 2008) (July 2022 BOD)
+(May Board 2008) (September 2022 COD)